vim-crystal/vim-crystal/README.md

 TODO: Screenshot here

-You can run formatter manually by command or automatically at saving buffer.
+You can run formatter manually by `:CrystalFormat` or automatically at saving buffer.

 When you set `g:crystal_auto_format` to `1`, current buffer is automatically formatted on `BufWritePost`.

-When you execute `:CrystalFormat` in visual mode, the selected area is formatted.
-If you want to format whole buffer, please use `:%CrystalFormat`.

 ## Tool Integration